 with x16rv2 added by penfold.
 Be aware that it does not get anywhere near the same performance as the closed source ones shown below.

 Most people use either t-rex or z-enemy.
-Tests done by the MinerMore sysop in mid November showed t-rex 0.7.5 is the fastest x16r miner available.
+Tests done by the MinerMore sysop in mid November showed t-rex was the fastest x16r miner available.
 Later versions since then have been published and we plan to continue to do periodic tests.
 For now, we recommend you use the latest t-rex miner but they are so close in speed it doesn' matter a great deal.

 download t-rex here